memcached/memcached.github.io/content/features/proxy/api-reference.md

 This page provides a description of and reference to the Memcached built-in proxy API.
 These allow customization or replacement of the proxy's standard route library in advanced use cases.

+Use this reference if you wish to make changes to the standard route library, extend it with your own custom route handlers, or write your own fully custom library from scratch.

 For a general overview of the built-in proxy, see [Built-in proxy]({{<proxy_base_path>}}).

 ## Development status of the proxy API

-At this stage API functions are mostly stable, but are still subject to occasional change.
+API functions are mostly stable, but are still subject to occasional change.
 Most changes in functionality will be either additions or with a backwards-compatible deprecation cycle.